-i.
-Client positions and progress on the agreement and submission of claims to Client Assets;

-- ii.
-Progress with regard to the Transfer of Custody Assets to the Nominated Brokers and Distributions for those Clients that either opted out or did not have a Nominated Broker for their investments; - iii.
-Progress of the Client Money distribution and the JSAs' strategy for closing the CMP; - iv.
-Funding under the FSCS compensation deed; - v.
-Negligence, mis-selling and other claims asserted by Clients and responding to the FSCS' requests for further information regarding Client positions and the Company's processes prior to Special Administration; and - vi.
+- i.
+Client positions and progress on the agreement and submission of claims to Client Assets; - ii.
+Progress with regard to the Transfer of Custody Assets to the Nominated Brokers and Distributions for those Clients that either opted out or did not have a Nominated Broker for their investments (including CTF Clients and the ongoing efforts to source a sixth Nominated Broker to receive the remaining CTF book); - iii.
+Progress with regard to problematic and difficult to Transfer Custody Assets, such as the Argento loan notes; - iv.
+Progress of the Client Money distribution and the JSAs' strategy for closing the CMP; - v.
+Funding under the FSCS compensation deed; - vi.
+Negligence, mis-selling and other claims asserted by Clients and responding to the FSCS' requests for further information regarding Client positions and the Company's processes prior to Special Administration; and - vii.
 Committee matters.

-4.7 Objective 3 - Rescue the investment bank as a going concern or wind it up in the interests of its creditors
+4.6 Objective 3 - Rescue the investment bank as a going concern or wind it up in the interests of its creditors